menacit/virt_base_course/resources/lab/README.md

 - Build image from the Dockerfile and execute the container using "docker run" command:
   - Utilize the "publish" feature to expose guest port 1338/TCP to port 1339/TCP on the Ubuntu VM

-- Create a Docker Compose file (version 3.8) to setup lab application and associated database:
+- Create a Docker Compose file to setup lab application and associated database:
   - Utilize "build" feature to automatically build image using Dockerfile for lab application
   - Utilize the "ports" feature to expose guest port 1338/TCP to port 1339/TCP on the Ubuntu VM
   - Add secondary container/service running PostgreSQL version 15.5 to serve as a database